Skyree/jquery.timeline/README.md

 ### item
 `item` must be a selector for your timeline items.
-By default it is set to `.item`.
+By default it is set to `.block`.

 ### corner
 `corner` must be a selector to define what elements will be in the top right corner.
 If set to `false` corner option won't be enabled.
 By default it is set to `false`.